billgeng/UT06-2021-BG-Challenge9/Develop/README.md

 ## Description

-This app allows the developers to create a new readme for a new project.
+This app allows developers to create a new professional readme for a new project.

 https://github.com/billgeng/UT06-2021-BG-Challenge9/blob/main/Develop/README.md